DBezemer/KalturaHackathon2014/README.md

 In addition to the usual navigation choices the plugin supports voice navigation, giving a full immersion interactive virtual reality experience.

 You can also see a copy of the video presentation at http://cdnapi.kaltura.com/html5/html5lib/v1.9.6/mwEmbedFrame.php/p/1759182/uiconf_id/24670302/entry_id/1_wfb0fg73?wid=_1759182&amp;playerId=kaltura_player_1402851072&amp;entry_id=1_wfb0fg73

+- A note on licensing

+I have not decided the long term plans for licensing but for the moment I am offering the code under AGPL.
+In order to stay flexible, if you want to commit any code back to the project, please assign the copyright to me.
+You are, of course, free to fork the code however you like provided it complies with the terms of AGPL.